The volcano burning through homes in Hawaii

 - It is relatively easy to predict when a volcano might erupt.
 Scientists first noticed something was up with Kilauea on April 30, three days before the eruption.
 So far, no one has been killed or even injured.

 - How long the eruption will last.
 When a similar eruption happened in 1955, it went on for 88 days.

 - Molten rock beneath Earth’s surface.

 - This is the name we give to magma once it is above the surface.
-This lava is over 1,000C, but it moves at less than one mile per hour.
+This lava is over 1,000C.
+It moves at less than one mile per hour.

 - A long crack in Earth’s surface which lava escapes through.
 New fissures have formed around Kilauea since Thursday.

 - Anywhere that lava erupts.
-The central vent is found in the crater of the volcano, but lots of secondary vents can appear nearby.
+The central vent is found in the crater of the volcano.

 - One of the most famous Hawaiian deities, Pele is the goddess of fire and volcanoes.